 Vehicle pricing in the UK

 There is not really a specific ‘market’ for cheap traveller vehicles (as there is in New Zealand for example) so it’s hard to narrow down an average cost.
 This also means that there isn’t the seasonal variation of price that there is in NZ, which is one advantage.

-We paid £800 for our 1995 Toyota Estima, which was in decent shape and had just over 200,000 kilometres on the clock.
+We paid £800 for our 1995 Toyota Estima back in 2011.
+It was in decent shape and had just over 200,000 kilometres on the clock.
 British cars usually record miles, but ours was an import from Japan and the odometer had not been changed.

 When I say ‘decent’ shape, we did have to replace the exhaust box (muffler) and two shock absorbers shortly after purchase.
 This took the true price up to more like £1200.
 For a car of this size and condition, I don’t think that was a bad price at all.

 Many of the other cars of this type we looked at (online) were selling for around the 800-1300 mark, depending on condition/mileage.

 We chose this type of vehicle for the potential to convert into a mini-campervan.
 It is possible to buy smaller and less powerful cars for under 1000 pounds.